precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 As long as your fingers don't linger on the keys for longer than the tapping term, you won't get accidental mod activations.

 The default settings are the recommended mode for home row mods.

-If you read old posts about home row mods, you might come across comments urging you to enable "IGNORE_MOD_TAP_INTERRUPT" to use home row mods comfortably but since [QMK version 0.21](https://docs.qmk.fm/#/ChangeLog/20230528?id=i-m-t-i), released in 2023 May 28, that option is now removed because the mod-taps already ignore interrupts by default.
-That is to say, keys which get pressed while the mod-tap is held down do not automatically activate the modifier of the mod-tap.
+If you read old posts about home row mods, you might come across comments urging you to enable `IGNORE_MOD_TAP_INTERRUPT` to use home row mods comfortably because the old default behavior of mod-taps was akin to "[hold on other key press](#hold-on-other-key-press)" but since [QMK version 0.21](https://docs.qmk.fm/#/ChangeLog/20230528?id=i-m-t-i), released in 2023 May 28, the default behavior has been changed and the now obsolete `IGNORE_MOD_TAP_INTERRUPT` option removed.

 #### Tapping Term